JimRiley-18/Chip64/README.md

 This program simply reads a number in from the console in decimal then prints that number in binary.

+The `Chip64` library requires the `numpy` python library as an external dependency.

 ## How-To Guides

 ### How to Write Opcodes

 `Chip64` uses a fixed width 16-bit instruction format stored high order byte first.
-This means that the instruction 0x81E1 is represented as follows:
+This means that the instruction 81E1 is represented as follows:

 ```python
 instruction =  [0x81, 0xE1]